Our Plan

 3. Focus on a Level of Leading-edge, Research-driven Patient Care not Available Regionally

-“We have a unique opportunity to collaborate with our colleagues across the university, in those disciplines who share our interest in animal and human health, to develop the model of what a small animal teaching hospital should be within a research-intensive, land-grant institution as Texas A&M University is.”
+“We have a unique opportunity to collaborate with our colleagues across the university, in those disciplines who share our interest in animal and human health, to develop the model of what a clinical veterinary teaching and research complex should be within a discovery-intensive, land-grant institution as Texas A&M University is.”

 —Dr. John August, the Carl B. King Dean of Veterinary Medicine